 - Video Content: Posting regular YouTube videos on an official company page can also help with foundation repair SEO.
 You can take topics from your blog and turn them into short videos that show viewers what to look for, what to do when foundation damage occurs, and so forth.

 - Guest Posts: Guest blog posts are a great way to drum up more content and get more external links for your site.
 Chances are you know other contractors, so reach out to them with a link exchange proposition.
 Create a blog with a link to your site to give to a colleague.
 You can, in turn, post a blog that they wrote on your site.

-Retargeting, sometimes called remarketing, is the process of tracking people who have visited your site but didn’t take action (made a purchase, scheduled an appointment, etc.) and making sure that they see your ads elsewhere on the internet.
+Retargeting, sometimes called remarketing, is the process of tracking people who visited your site but didn’t take action (made a purchase, scheduled an appointment, etc.) and ensuring that they see your ads elsewhere on the internet.

 This is a very successful digital marketing tactic in 2024.
 In fact, retargeting ads help convert customers 43% of the time as opposed to not retargeting.

 The tricky part is crafting effective ads.
 For example, you should note which pages on your website your ad targets have visited and have an ad specifically for that page or service.

 Special discounts on specific services are an effective way to go.